What is Brush on the Bluff?

 What does this event support?

 Brush on the Bluff is completely free to the public, but donations are greatly appreciated and help ensure that we're able to continue the event in the future.
 The proceeds of this event are split between three groups.
-The artists receive 50% of whatever their artwork earns during the auction.
-The remaining proceeds are split between the event organizers, Friends of the Bluff and The Botanical Alchemists.
-You can learn more about how the money will be used below.
+The artists receive 50% of whatever their artwork earns during the auction, then the remaining proceeds are split between event expenses, Friends of the Bluff, and The Botanical Alchemists.

 This Year's Artists